-Planning Document Status Timetable Progress Places and Gathering of Evidence Ongoing The PPLP was Policies Local Plan (PPLP) Consultation of Preferred Options October / November 2016 adopted in September 2020 Consultation on draft Local Plan February / March 2018 Submission to Planning Inspectorate (PINS) August 2018 Examination in Public (EiP) (inc. public hearings) September 2018 to May 2020 Adoption July 2020 Policies Map Consultation on draft Local Plan February / March 2018 The Policies Map was Submission to PINS August 2018 adopted EiP (inc. public hearings) September 2018 to May 2020 alongside the PPLP Adoption July 2020 Core Strategy Gathering of Evidence Ongoing The EiP was Review (CSR) Consultation on Preferred Options March to May 2018 delayed due to the Coronavirus Consultation on draft CSR and revised housing requirement January to March 2019 and December 2019 to (CoVid-19) pandemic.
-Virtual hearings took place in December 2020 January 2020 and January 2021; and a Submission to PINS March 2020 further hearing
+Planning Document Status Timetable Progress

+Places and Gathering of Evidence Ongoing The PPLP was

+Policies Local Consultation of Preferred October / adopted in

+Plan (PPLP) Options November 2016 September 2020

+Consultation on draft Local Plan February / March 2018

+Submission to Planning Inspectorate (PINS) August 2018

+Examination in Public (EiP) September

+(inc. public hearings) 2018 to May 2020

+Adoption July 2020

+Policies Map Consultation on draft Local February / The Policies

+Plan March 2018 Map was

+Submission to PINS August 2018 adopted

+EiP (inc. public hearings) September alongside the

+2018 to May 2020 PPLP

+Adoption July 2020

+Core Strategy Gathering of Evidence Ongoing The EiP was

+Review (CSR) Consultation on Preferred Options March to May 2018 delayed due to the Coronavirus

+Consultation on draft CSR January to (CoVid-19)

+and revised housing March 2019 pandemic.

+requirement and Virtual hearings

+December took place in

+2019 to December 2020

+January and January

+2020 2021; and a

+Submission to PINS March 2020 further hearing